cea-trust-platform/trust-documentation/doc/source/srcs/reference/all.rst

 - **nom_sonde**  (*type:* string) Name of the file in which the values taken over time will be saved.
 The complete file name is nom_sonde.son.

-- **[special]**  (*type:* string into ["grav","som","nodes","chsom","gravcl"])  Option to change the positions  of the probes.
+- **[special]**  (*type:* string into ["grav", "som", "nodes", "chsom", "gravcl"])  Option to change the positions  of the probes.
 Several options are available:  grav : each probe is moved to the nearest cell center of the mesh;  som : each probe is moved to the nearest vertex of the mesh  nodes : each probe is moved to the nearest face center of the mesh;  chsom : only available for P1NC sampled field.
 The values of the probes are calculated according to P1-Conform corresponding field.  gravcl : Extend to the domain face boundary a cell-located segment probe in order  to have the boundary condition for the field.
 For this type the extreme probe point has to be on the face center of gravity.

 - **nom_inco**  (*type:* string) Name of the sampled field.